sinch/ios-proximity-tutorial/readme.md

 			@property (nonatomic) int age;
 ```

-Make sure the two NSString properties are set to 'retain' or else your data will dissapear into thin air along with your friends.
+Make sure the two NSString properties are set to “retain,” or else your data will disappear into thin air along with your friends.

-Now we’re ready to go back and create the createFriend method which utilises our new class, remember to #import the new class or else you might have a bit of trouble.
+Now we’re ready to go back and create the createFriend method, which uses our new class.
+Remember to #import the new class or else you might have a bit of trouble.

 ```objective-c

 			- (void)createFriend:(NSString *)username {